marcaddeo/clparse/README.md

 ## Usage
 ```
-$ clparse --help
-clparse 0.1.0
+clparse 0.2.0
 Marc Addeo <hi@marc.cx>
-A command line tool for parsing CHANGELOG.md files using the Keep A Changelog format.
+A command line tool for parsing CHANGELOG.md files that use the Keep A Changelog format.

 USAGE:
     clparse [OPTIONS] <FILE>